rafalgrzenia/rafalgrzenia/README.md

 - 🧠 On my never ending journey of learning new things

-- 🔍 Looking for opportunity to develop as a Front-End Developer
+- 🔍 Looking for opportunity to develop as a Web Developer

-- ⚙️ Currently working with JavaScript and React
+- ⚙️ Currently working with JavaScript, React and WordPress

 - 🙏🏻 Just a cool guy